Natsumi Oda

 Natsumi Oda (小田 菜摘 Oda Natsumi; born March 23, 2008) is a Japanese competition climber who specializes in competition lead climbing.

 Oda started climbing on the IFSC Climbing World Cup circuit in 2024, notably making finals and placing 7th in her debut World Cup in Wujiang.
 In July 2024, she placed 7th in the Briançon World Cup.

 Oda claimed the bronze medal in Lead at the 2024 Asian Championships in Tai'an.

+In 2025, Oda reached the semifinal stage in 3 of the 6 Lead World Cups.
+She advanced to the Lead finals at the 2025 Youth World Championships, placing 6th.

+Her 2026 season began with a podium place in the Lead discipline at the Asian Championships, taking bronze behind compatriot Ai Mori and Seo Chae-hyun.